Jqiu149/TimedReminder/README.md

-program that creates a popUp every 20 minute intervals
+program that creates a pop up every 20 minute reminding you to give your eyes a break. you should also take a break too though.